istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 Istio provides advanced capability to configure tracing options as of Istio 1.6.
 Previously, the only customization for sampling.
 All of these are considered experimental.

-## Create a MeshConfig with tracing settings
+## Create a MeshConfig with trace settings

-All the settings talked in this document are configured with MeshConfig at installation time.
+Configuration options discussed in this document need to be configured at installation.
-To simplify configuration, we recommend you create a single yaml file to pass to `istioctl`.
+We recommend you create a single yaml file to pass to `istioctl` to simplify installation.

 {{< text yaml >}}
 cat <<'EOF' > tracing.yaml